DJDanl/cpp-docs.pt-br/docs/standard-library/sub-match-class.md

 ### <a name="parameters"></a>Parâmetros

-`right` Subcorrespondência a ser comparado.
+*right*
+ A subcorrespondência com a qual comparar.

+*str*
-`str` A cadeia de caracteres a ser comparado.
+ A cadeia de caracteres com a qual comparar.

+*ptr*
-`ptr` A sequência a ser comparado com terminação nula.
+ A sequência com terminação nula com a qual comparar.

 ### <a name="remarks"></a>Comentários